greenvisionmedia/Documentation/src/scripting.md

 #### `basin`[#](#basin)

 Adds an ajax-enabled form to your site.
-Uses usebasin.com, read [their docs](https://usebasin.com/docs/) for an in depth explanation.
+Uses usebasin.com, read [their docs](https://usebasin.com/docs/) for an in-depth explanation.

 ##### Usage